Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Introduction

 \section{Introduction}

-Human action recognition has been extensively researched in recent years with the improvement of deep neural networks.
-A key issue in action recognition is how to effectively model the temporal motion patterns of human actions with deep models.
-3D convolutional neural networks (CNNs) performing three-dimensional (2D spatial and temporal) convolutional operations are the state-of-the-art approaches for this, which achieved high recognition performance \cite{feichtenhofer2019slowfast, ji20123d, carreira2017quo, tran2015learning, tran2019video, wang2018non,tran2019video,feichtenhofer2020x3d}.
+Human action recognition has been extensively researched with the improvement of deep neural networks.
+A key issue is how to effectively model the temporal motion patterns of actions with deep models.
+3D convolutional neural networks (CNNs) performing three-dimensional (2D spatial and temporal) convolutional operations are the popular approaches for this, which achieved high recognition performance \citep{carreira2017quo,feichtenhofer2020x3d,feichtenhofer2019slowfast,ji20123d,tran2015learning,tran2019video,wang2018non, bertasius2021space, mazzia2022action}.

 Deep learning models have shown remarkable performance in various areas.
-To understand this success, researchers have explored which features the models learn and how the models generalize to unseen data, especially for object recognition in images \cite{xiao2020noise, wang2020high, geirhos2018imagenet, baker2018deep, zhu2017object, shetty2019not}. {Contrary to our expectation, it was found that trained object recognition models heavily rely on components that humans hardly exploit, such as high-frequency components \cite{wang2020high} and backgrounds \cite{xiao2020noise, zhu2017object}.}
+To understand this success, researchers have explored which features the models learn and how the models generalize to data, especially for object recognition in images \citep{baker2018deep,geirhos2018imagenet,shetty2019not,wang2020high,xiao2020noise,zhu2017object}. {Contrary to our expectation, it was found that trained object recognition models heavily rely on components that humans hardly exploit, such as high-frequency components \citep{wang2020high} and backgrounds \citep{xiao2020noise,zhu2017object}.}

-Motivated by these findings and considering the aforementioned key issue of action recognition models, we pose the following question: \emph{Do trained action recognition models generalize by fully utilizing the motion pattern appearing in the input video?} In order to answer this question, we analyze the dependence of action recognition models on spatial information and temporal information for decision through various experiments.
-We find that the models depend on the motion information only slightly.
-Even when the order of video frames is randomized and the temporal information is destroyed, the models maintain relatively high recognition accuracy.
+Motivated by these findings and considering the aforementioned key issue of action recognition models, we pose the following question: \emph{Do trained action recognition models generalize by fully utilizing the motion pattern appearing in the input video?} To answer this question, we analyze the dependence of action recognition models on spatial and temporal information through various experiments.
+We find that the models depend on the motion information only partly and are robust to motion variation.
+Even when the order of video frames is randomized and the temporal information is modified, the models maintain relatively high performance.

 We exploit this property to propose a novel method to defend against adversarial attacks on action recognition models.
 In particular, we show that unlike videos, adversarial perturbations on action recognition models are easily neutralized by randomization of the frame order, which facilitates our defense method together with the aforementioned property (Figure~\ref{fig:teaser}).
+The main contributions of this work can be summarized as follows.